top of page

 Payment Terms

-• Fees are due 30 days before your start date
+• Program fees are due 60 days before your start date

-• If applying within 30 days of arrival, full payment is required within 48 hours
+• If applying within 60 days of arrival, full payment is due within 48 hours of confirmation

 What’s Included